PaulKinlan/fauxmium/README.md

   - Generate inline CSS and JS within the HTML.
 - State:
   - Navigations are stateless; there is no cross‑page memory at present.
-- Images:
+- Images and Videos:
-  - Only Google/Gemini image generation is supported at this time.
+  - Only Google/Gemini image and video generation is supported at this time.
 - Costs and usage:
   - Pricing is fetched from Helicone per model; unknown models default to 0.
   - Some providers may not report usage; such requests are counted as 0 cost.
-  - Image generation costs are not currently tracked.
+  - Image and video generation costs are not currently tracked.
 - Headers:
   - Referer is stripped (set to empty) for proxy‑bound requests as a temporary workaround.